roshansamuel/saras/README.md

 # Saras - Finite difference solver

 Saras is an OpenMP-MPI hybrid parallelized Navier-Stokes equation solver written in C++.
-It uses the finite-difference method for calculating spatial derivatives and parallelized algebraic multi-grid method for solving the pressure Poisson equation.
+It uses the finite-difference method for calculating spatial derivatives and parallelized geometric multigrid method for solving the pressure Poisson equation.

 All the source and library files for the Saras solver are contained in the following directories: